 On the north side of the square is Vázquez de Molina Palace, also designed by Vandelvira, but with purer lines and more classical proportions which are typical features of the middle period of Spanish Renaissance architecture.

 Although the building is currently used as the city hall, the basement had an exhibition on Vandelvira’s work when I was there.

-Opposite, on the south side of the square, is the Basilica de Santa María de los Reales Alcázares, main church.
+Opposite the Molina Palace, on the south side of the square, is the Basilica de Santa María de los Reales Alcázares, main church.
 According to Wikipedia it ‘stands on Neolithic, Iberian, Roman and Gothic archaeological remains and features Muslim, Romanesque, Gothic, Renaissance, Baroque and Neoclassical elements’ so it’s the work of many architects from the 13th to the 19th century.